Barghav777/Image_super_resolution_4x_Mini_project/README.md

-# Image Super Resolution 4x (NTIRE 2025)
+# Image Super Resolution 4x (Mini Project)

-This repository contains the code, models, and report for our project on **4x Image Super-Resolution**, submitted as part of the NTIRE 2025 Challenge.
+This repository contains the code, models, and report for our project on **4x Image Super-Resolution**, submitted as part of our mini project.
 Our work focuses on enhancing low-resolution images using an ensemble of state-of-the-art super-resolution models.

 ## Project Overview